-Terry answered, "Aw, who fuckin' knows most of the time, dude.
+Terry knew how to play this game.
+She answered, "Aw, who fuckin' knows most of the time, dude.
 Some motherfuckers wanna loot your car.
 There'll be four of them in a big American car.
 They'll pick a victim and shoot them.
-If the driver isn't killed and the car crashes, the driver is gonna at least pull over and try to ring 911 on their cell phones.
-But the crew will jump out of their car and swarm the victim.
+If the driver isn't fuckin' killed and the car crashes, the driver is gonna at least pull the fuck over and try to ring 911 on their cell phones.
+But the crew will jump out of their own fuckin' car and swarm the victim.
 They steal the stereo, of course, and take anything and everything else of value.
 They search the driver.
-If the crew isn't happy with what they got, sometimes they'll throw the driver, living or dead, into traffic.
-Ba da bing, another missing persons report filed, the traffic on the freeways will pulverize your entire body into a long red streak in about a half hour.
+If the crew ain't happy with what they got, sometimes they'll throw the poor motherfucker, living or dead, into traffic.
+Ba da bing, another missing persons report filed.
+The fuckin' traffic on the freeways will pulverize your entire body into a long red streak in about a half hour.
 Even your teeth get ground to powder.
-CalTrans will spot the places where people were smeared and use a pressure hose to clean up late at night."
+CalTrans will spot the places where fuckin' people were smeared and use a pressure hose to clean the shit up late at night, when traffic is light."

 I continued the tall tale.
 "Or, maybe someone thinks you cut him off or was otherwise rude.
 He can't handle the blow to his ego, so bang bang bang.
 Gang members go 'hunting' for fun.
 The gang will choose a model of car to 'hunt' that day, everyone gets in cars, and they all go out on the freeways to look for anyone driving that car.
 When they spot one, they're start blasting away at it, putting as much fuckin' lead into the car as possible.
 The driver is killed, of course.
 They just do that shit for fun, though, they're not looting cars."

-"So there are some people on the freeways who are seriously unhinged.
+"So there are some motherfuckers on the freeways who are seriously unhinged.
 They can't even process the concept of 'killing' or 'murder.'
-They'll steal a car and drive around in it all day, shooting at random people, until they run out of gas.
-Then they'll abandon the car and go home."
+They'll steal a fuckin' car and drive the fuck around in it all day, shooting at random people, until they run out of gas.
+Then they'll abandon the car and go the fuck home."

 "There's also the crooked cops, and the survivalists, and the racists, and on and on," I elaborated.
 "The cops are the worst.
 Meth addiction is nearly universal in the California Highway Patrol.
 So these cops all need extra money to score dope, and they'll shake down random motorists.
+Sorta like Chicago cops, but way more aggressive.
 Pull you over, do the usual bullshit with your license and registration, and they'll ask straight up how much cash you have on you.
 Sometimes, if they don't like the answer, they'll just pull their guns and shoot you in the head where you sit.

 "Me, I learned a trick.
 While the cop is still at my window, I'll tell him, 'Gosh, officer, I'll let you know I have drugs in the car right now, I won't hide it.'
 The cop will ask where, I'll tell him in the glove box.
 I keep an eight ball of dope in there, for exactly this purpose.
 The cop says he'll look for himself.
 He gets in the passenger side and digs through the glove box.
 He'll find the dope, palm it, then tell me he can't find anything, I'm clean.
-We go from there."
+I'm free to go."

 "Fuckin' CHP is off the hook these days," said Terry.
 "They might be the scariest thing on the fuckin' road.
-All the CHP officers are totally tweaked out, they'll go for a couple weeks at a time without sleeping.
+All the CHP officers are totally tweaked the fuck out, they'll go for a couple weeks at a time without sleeping.
 So naturally they're on edge and jumpy.
-They've become this psycho vigilante group, funded by the state.
-Some of them don't even have homes anymore, they'll basically live out of their patrol cars.
+They've become this psycho fuckin' vigilante group, funded by the state.
+Some of them don't even have homes anymore, they'll basically live out of their fuckin' patrol cars.
 They'll use the bathrooms in fast food places to wash and shave.
-Then it's back on the road, just constantly cruising, cruising, cruising, twenty-four hours a day.
+Then it's back the fuck out on the road, just constantly cruising, cruising, cruising, twenty-four hours a fuckin' day.
 They'll make traffic stops and shit, respond to dispatch, but....
 You'll see the lights in the mirror and pull over.
-You'll check the mirror again and realize the CHP car has a fuckin' blower sticking out of the hood.
-Seriously, patrolmen will customize their squad cars.
+You'll check the mirror again and realize the CHP car has a fuckin' blower, a supercharger, sticking out of the hood.
+Seriously, patrolmen will customize their fuckin' squad cars.
 And the patrolman will walk up.
 Unshaven, reeking of meth-sweat, he'll have hacked the sleeves off his uniform shirt.
 Also, along with his usual sidearm, he's got a fuckin' MAC-10 hanging across his back by a strap.
-You'll barely be able to understand what he's saying 'cos he's gritting his teeth so hard."
+You'll barely be able to understand what the fuck he's saying 'cos he's gritting his teeth so hard from being spun out."

 I continued, "And they all have this really twisted sense of duty.
 They think they're the Knights Errant or something, on a holy quest to keep California's freeways safe.
-It's rare to see more than two running on a freeway, but they'll hang out together.
+It's rare to see more than two running together on a freeway, but they'll hang out as a group.
 They have their radios, so five or seven will say, 'Hey, let's go get some beer and head for the city park!'
 Holy fuckin' shit.
 Crips only wish they were that scary, when they're all in one group.
 They'll drive straight into the middle of the park, get out, and party for a few hours.
-Then they start, ahem, patrolling again.
+Just drinking beer and snorting meth off their trunk lids, yelling and hollering like drunk bikers.
+When the beer is all gone, then they start, ahem, patrolling again.

 The four tourists stared in horror at Terry and me.
 Terry got one last jab in.
 "By the way?
-All the looters and muggers and gang bangers would like to thank you for wearing fanny packs.
-That way, all your good expensive shit, plus your money and plastic, are in one spot and easy to carry."
+All the looters and muggers and fuckin' gang bangers would like to thank you for wearing fanny packs.
+That way, all your good expensive shit, plus your money and fuckin' credit cards, are in one spot and easy to carry."

 "How do you stand it?" asked one of the men in a quavering voice.

-Terry and I looked at each other.
+Terry and I looked at each other in mock confusion.
 I said, "Well, shit.
 It's just what life is like, you know?
 Both of us are SoCal natives.
 It's all we've ever known.
 We both think it's funny as hell when we meet people from out of the area, and they're wearing religious symbols.... like that one."
-I pointed at the small gold cross around one woman's neck.
+I pointed at the small gold cross around one woman's neck and gave a wolf's grin.
 "There is no point to life, there is no meaning, there is no God....
 You try to keep alive, and have as much fun as possible, 'cos it might be your last day on earth.
 Our lives revolve around guns, fast cars, sex, violence, drugs, more sex, and loud music.
-God is dead, he got rolled by a pipe-head for the loose change in his pocket."
+God is dead, he got rolled in Lawndale by a pipe-head for the loose change in his pocket."

-"Think about the most intense adrenaline rush you've ever had," smiled Terry.
-"Now imagine that feeling never going away.
-If you can do that, you can kind of understand how we live.
+"Think about the most intense fuckin' adrenaline rush you've ever had," smiled Terry.
+"Now imagine that feeling never going away!
+If you can do that, you can kind of understand what the fuck our lives are like.
 Hup, Bruno is ready for us."

 Bruno was standing patiently, waiting for us with a smile.
 I started to move towards him, and he led out out onto the patio to a table.
 He asked, "So what terrible lies are you telling the tourists now?"